 With as many as 700 million active users in 2020, LinkedIn has come a long way to become one of the top social media platforms.

 In 2019, LinkedIn was voted the most trusted network.
 Yet the platform has become much broader since its inception.
 It has evolved by adding new features.
 With a steadily growing user base, the LinkedIn audience is inclined towards career-minded professionals.

 After Microsoft stepped in and took over, LinkedIn introduced several new features, such as Showcase pages, Calendar Chatbots, etc. AI technology has thus already made its way to the platform.

-Whether one likes it or not, to exist in the professional world, a strong LinkedIn profile is a must.
-Explore all features possible to differentiate yourself from the others, keep your career experience and accomplishment updated, share your LinkedIn interests with others, create a customized Linkedin URL, and stay active.
+Whether one likes it or not, a strong LinkedIn profile is a must to exist in the professional world.
+Explore all features possible to differentiate yourself from others, keep your career experience and accomplishment updated, share your LinkedIn interests with others, create a customized Linkedin URL, and stay active.

 If used optimally, LinkedIn can essentially be your career-management tool.
 So whether you’re searching for a new job, making the most of the one you’re working in, or looking around for new professional possibilities, LinkedIn is your destination.

 Regardless of what designation you may hold in a firm, be it the CEO or a part of the labor force in the lowest rung, LinkedIn will prove invaluable in reaching your goals.